10-Year Annualized Percentage Change (2015-2024)

 What is a mill?

 A mill is equal to 1/1000 of a dollar of taxable value.
 A levy of 10 mills is equal to 1% of taxable value.
 A more detailed explanation of how property taxes are calculated can be found in the Department of Revenue’s Biennial Report Property Tax Section.
+The average combined mill levy in the state is about 500 mills.

 Why does my county have extreme property tax growth?

-These 10-year lookback charts are highly sensitive to start and end points in time.
-Natural resource taxes offset property taxes; however, the amount of taxes associated with that industry may have changed over the ten year period.
+Additionally, for counties with significant natural resource economies, natural resource taxes offset property taxes.
+The amount of taxes associated with that industry may have changed over the ten-year period.
 This is especially true for counties with significant oil and gas activity such as Fallon, Wibaux, and Richland.
-Oil and gas taxes tended to offset less property taxes in 2023 than in 2014.
-Although their percentage increase is large relative to most other counties, their total taxes paid remain relatively low, in part because of this natural resource tax money.
+Oil and gas taxes tended to offset less property taxes in 2024 than in 2015.
+Although a taxing jurisdiction’s percentage increase is large relative to most other counties, their total property taxes collected remains relatively low because of this natural resource tax money.

 Information on the total property taxes paid by county can found in the Department of Revenue’s Biennial Report Property Tax Section beginning on page 239.
 Information on taxes paid by type of property can be found in the appendix on the same webpage.